nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Creating a buyer

-The `Person` class represents a buyer with buyer-specific fields. `Price Range` and `Characteristics` denote his budget and requirements for the property respectively.
+The `Person` class represents a buyer with buyer-specific fields. `Price Range`, `Characteristics`, and `Priority` denote his budget, requirements for the property, and buyer priority respectively.

-These two fields are both optional.
+These three fields are all optional.
 When the user chooses not to indicate a buyer’s price range or desired characteristics, the `priceRange` and `desiredCharacteristics` field of a buyer may be null.
 Hence, they have both been implemented using `Optional<T>`.
+When the user chooses not to indicate a buyer priority, the buyer's priority will be set to the default priority as `NORMAL`.

 This is the class diagram of a `Person`.